Susie Taylor — Keynote Speaker

 Thursday evening, May 30

-On Thursday evening, May 30th, following the Pre-conference workshops, buses will take conference attendees to Perennials Fabrics for a tour of the facilities and a demonstration of their TC 2 loom, followed by a reception.
+On Thursday evening, May 30th, following the Pre-conference workshops, buses will take conference attendees to Perennials Fabrics of tour facilities and demonstration of TC 2 loom, followed by reception.

-It is essential that we know how many people plan to arrive on Thursday evening and attend this event so we can hire the appropriate number of buses.
-On the registration form, there is a place to reserve your seat on the bus.
-Those with reservations will be given boarding priority.
-Those without reservations will be allowed to board a bus if there are available seats.
-(Please do not reserve a seat if you don’t plan to arrive on Thursday and attend this event.)
+It is essential that know how many people plan that arrive on Thursday evening and attend this event can hire the appropriate number of buses.
+On registration is place to reserve your seat on bus.
+Those with reservations will given the boarding priority.
+Those without reservations will at allowed to board bus are available seats.
+(Please not reserve seat you don’t plan to arrive on Thursday and attend this event.)